MagnunAVF/secret-quotes/client/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+# Deploy
+* Create a s3 bucket for client app;
+* Compile app with build command;
+* Upload build result files to S3;
+* Link s3 bucket with cloudfront.